fleetdm/fleet/handbook/product/README.md

 - How does this change fit into the requester's overall usage of Fleet?
 - What other potential changes to the product have you considered?

+To maximize your chances of having a feature accepted, requesters can visit the [🗣 Product office hours](#rituals) meeting to get feedback on requests prior to being accepted.

 ### How feature requests are evaluated
 Digestion of these new product ideas (requests) happens at the **🎁🗣 Feature Fest** meeting.